darthtoad/week-one-project/readme.md

 ## Known bugs:

 I'm having some trouble getting background images to work.
+Also, the GitHub Pages version doesn't seem to load Bootstrap.

 ## Contact Details: